ska-telescope/ska-mid-dish-manager/docs/src/developer_guide/command_fanout/dish_mode_model.rst

   :alt: Dish Mode Transitions

-The image below shows ALL the possible mode transitions generated from the ``DishModeModel`` (see README on how to generate the graph).
+The image below shows ALL the possible mode transitions generated from the ``DishModeModel`` (see README on how to generate the graph or use the python notebook at docs/src/generate_dish_mode_state_graph.ipynb).

 .. image:: ../../images/DishModeTransitionGenerated.png
   :width: 60%